informationcake/mosaicking-SWARP/README.md

 ### Getting data

+## SDSS data

 Data must be downloaded outside of the container at the moment due to bugs with wget and the SDSS server.

 Run the get-data-parallel.sh script from outside the container with your input mosaic name file (J*.sh) from the SDSS website.
 There are small and large versions in this repository.

+## LOFAR

+Run the get-data-parallel-lofar.sh script from outside the container with your input mosaic CSV file from the LOFAR surveys website https://vo.astron.nl/lotss_dr2/q/query_mosaics/form

 ### Making mosaics